BA (Hons) Public Services

 The BA (Hons) Public Services is also available as a four year course including an integrated foundation year, and is designed for students who do not currently meet admissions criteria for direct entry onto the public services degree.
 You will start by completing a foundation year, which provides well structured support, allowing you to develop your skills and knowledge before continuing onto the three year degree programme.
 Find out more: Foundation Year (Social Sciences).

 The public services degree is delivered through lectures, seminars and workshops, which are interactive and involve group work and presentations.
 Learning is often based around real-life data, examples and case studies from public, voluntary and community organisations, to ensure that your study remains relevant to the workplace.

 You’ll be able to develop your leadership and team working skills, and put them to the test in the Brecon Beacons National Park.
-You can undertake work experience and career planning modules, and gain the Certificate of Knowledge of Policing.
+You can undertake work experience and career planning modules, and have the option to gain the Certificate of Knowledge of Policing at no cost.

 Assessment methods include case studies, essays, projects and examinations.